dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Add**: Sets device properties from a map.

-This section is set up via Headkaze's [Intel Framebuffer Patching Guide](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and applies only one actual property to begin, which is the ig-platform-id.
-The way we get the proper value for this is to look at the ig-platform-id we intend to use, then swap the pairs of hex bytes.
+This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for fixing certain iGPU properties like `ig-platform-id`.
+The way we get the proper value for this is to look at the framebuffer we intend to use, then swap the pairs of hex bytes.

 If we think of our ig-plat as `0xAABBCCDD`, our swapped version would look like `DDCCBBAA`